Recovering Preferences from Finite Data

 We follow two traditions in economic modeling.
-The first tradition is classical revealed preference theory, in which the choice problems of an experiment are selected arbitrarily, and the experimenter seeks to exactly rationalize observed behavior, as in the classical works of \citet{afriat}, \citet{mascolell78} and \citet{varian1982nonparametric}.
+The first tradition is classical revealed preference theory, in which the choice problems of an experiment are selected arbitrarily, and the experimenter seeks to exactly rationalize observed behavior, as in the classical works of \citet{afriat}, \citet{mascolell78}, and \citet{varian1982nonparametric}.
 In this theory, Bob is assumed to possess a preference and to make choices that comply perfectly with this preference.
 Alice looks for a preference that fits exactly the empirical observations.
 However, this theory does not account for errors, while empirical work often tries to accommodate errors.

 The second tradition tackles this problem by imposing a statistical model on the subject's choices.
-The subject is presented with choices drawn at random, either because the experimental design is explicitly random (as, for example, in \citealp*{ahn2014}, \citealp*{choi2014more}, \citealp*{carvalho2016poverty}, or \citealp*{carvalho2017complexity}), or because the experimenter uses field data in which she has no control over the problems the subject faces.
-In this theory, Alice continues to assume that Bob has an underlying preference, but she allows for his behavior to deviate from his preferences.
-Alice looks for a preference that fits the best the observed behavior.\footnote{See also \citet*{grant2016theory} for a general study of experimental designs that are tolerant to small deviations in the subject's perception of the experiments.}
+The subject is presented with choices drawn at random, either because the experimental design is explicitly random (as, for example, in \citealp*{ahn2014}, \citealp*{choi2014more}, \citealp*{carvalho2016poverty}, or \citealp*{carvalho2017complexity}), or because the experimenter uses observational data in which she has no control over the problems the subject faces.
+In the statistical tradition, Alice continues to assume that Bob has an underlying preference, but she allows for his behavior to deviate from what his preference dictates.
+Alice looks for a preference that fits the observed behavior the best.\footnote{See also \citet*{grant2016theory} for a general study of experimental designs that are tolerant to small deviations in the subject's perception of the experiments.}

-\subsection{Revealed preference models}
+\subsection{Revealed preference models.}

 In a revealed preference model, experiments are designed arbitrarily by the experimenter.
 The primitives are the preference environment $(X,\P)$, and the set of experiments $\{\Sigma_n\}$.
 We refer to this model by the triple $(X,\P,\{\Sigma_n\})$.